Reginald I of Bar

 Reginald I (also called "the One-eyed", Reinald I, Renaud I; c.
 1080 - 10 March 1149) was Count of Bar (1105–1149).
 Barrois, during the Middle Ages, was the territory of the counts and dukes of Bar, in the eastern part of present-day France, bordering Lorraine.

-He was the son of Theodoric I, Count of Montbéliard and Ermentrude of Bourgogne, the daughter of William I, Count of Burgundy.
+He was the son of Count Theodoric I of Montbéliard and Ermentrude, daughter of Count William I of Burgundy.

 Reginald's first wife is unknown.
-He later married Gisele de Vaudémont, widow of Rainard III, Count of Toul, and daughter of Gérard I, Count of Vaudémont, and his wife Heilwig von Egisheim.
+He later married Gisele de Vaudémont, widow of Count Rainard III of Toul and daughter of Count Gerard I of Vaudémont and his wife Heilwig von Egisheim.
 Reginald and Gisele had eight children: